MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Visio.VisioFileOpenReliability

 This event collects File open perf data for Visio Dev16.
 This event is used to monitor performance of File open and associates it with file properties like file size for Visio Dev16.
-File properties enable us debug and root cause issues faster.
+File properties enable us to debug and root cause issues faster.

 The following fields are collected: